Think the Law Will Protect You From Buying a Defective Home? Think Again

 How a building inspection can save you the trouble

-Despite everything, it isn’t all doom and gloom.
-Defect reports from an independent building inspector are an extremely powerful negotiating tool in the buying process, and can allow you to purchase a home at a price that reflects its shortcomings.
-These extra savings in your pocket can then be used to pay for any rectification work yourself.
+Despite everything, it’s not all doom and gloom.
+Defect reports from an independent building inspector are an extremely powerful negotiating tool in the buying process and can allow you to purchase a home at a price that reflects its shortcomings.
+These extra savings in your pocket can then be used to pay for any reparation work yourself.

 If you choose to take on the system with a claim and are lucky enough to succeed, you will ultimately achieve a similar outcome—but not without the time, money and frustration involved in submitting a claim.
 Being proactive with a building inspection puts you in a position to either negotiate a fair price before making a purchase or turn your back if the vendor won’t budge.

 Mike Heathcote is the founder of Building Masters Inspections and a veteran builder with decades of experience.
 Utilising his industry knowledge, Mike and his team of experienced Builders provide an Inspection Service offering expert opinion on the true condition of buildings, including estimated repair costs, helping home buyers find their perfect property, Melbourne wide.